 D-203.c: Reporting Multiple Uses of an SSN

-If, during the course of an identity data discrepancy review, Boards discover that an SSN is being used by more than one individual or employer, Boards must immediately report this information to TWC’s Office of Investigations and submit an Incident Report (FDCM-32) within five business days.
-FDCM-32 is available on TWC’s intranet.
+If, during the course of an identity data discrepancy review, Boards discover that an SSN is being used by more than one individual or employer, Boards must immediately report this information to TWC’s Office of Investigations and submit an Incident Report (FDCM-32) along with a copy of the individual’s social security card and driver’s license within five business days.
+The FDCM-32 is available on TWC’s intranet.
 (The intranet is not available to the public.)

 D-204: Child Care during Initial Job Search

-Boards must be aware that a parent, including a parent in a dual-parent family, is eligible for child care during Initial Job Search if at initial eligibility determination the family does not meet the minimum participation requirements for Low-Income child care as described in D-200.
+Boards must inform staff members that a parent, including a parent in a dual-parent family, is eligible for child care during Initial Job Search if at initial eligibility determination the family does not meet the minimum participation requirements for Low-Income child care as described in D-200.

 Boards must allow parents eligible to receive CCS during Initial Job Search to self-attest that: